bl9kes/csc375-a3/Overview: Understanding Attention Span.md

 ---

 ## Relevance to Cognitive Augmentation
 Understanding attention as a limited and allocable resource provides a framework for designing tools that support and optimize mental effort.
 Techniques such as Timeboxing and the Pomodoro Technique exemplify this approach.
-They work by externalizing self-regulation through transforming internal effort into structured cycles of focus and rest, and by creating feedback loops that encourage users to monitor success and make adjustments.
+They work by externalizing self-regulation by transforming internal effort into structured cycles of focus and rest, and by creating feedback loops that encourage users to monitor success and make adjustments.

 Looking forward, research in this field demonstrates both software and hardware approaches to the technological enhancement of focus, which complement each other effectively.
 More specifically, Yusri et al. (2023) developed a software-based system that uses AI to adapt reading interfaces to individual needs and preferences, improving focus and comprehension.
 In contrast, Cohen Kadosh et al. (2025) explored a hardware-based neuroadaptive system that applies personalized brain stimulation to modulate cognitive capacity.
 Overall, future studies show promise in adaptive attention systems that offer real-time adjustment and personalized optimization of focus.